hebaulf/movie-tv-search-app/README.md

-# Javascript/React - Memory Game
+# Javascript/React - Movie Search App

 For this project I created a movie search app using API from [TMDB](https://www.themoviedb.org/)